g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-It's roughly correct to locate the origins and energy of fascism in personal grievance, gut feelings about purity, and nostalgia. <a href="#fn:1" id="fnref:1">1</a> But so too for communism and its wishful thinking, magical thinking, impulsivity, fatigue, envy, and/or <a href="{{envy}}">sheer resentment</a>.
+Similarly: people often confuse their personal problems for political ones.
+It's an easy way to ennoble your specific brand of negativity.
+So KHTK are roughly correct to imply that fascism comes out of the fascist's personal grievances, gut feelings about purity, and nostalgia <a href="#fn:1" id="fnref:1">1</a>.
+But so too for the communist's wishful thinking, magical thinking, impulsivity, fatigue, and/or <a href="{{envy}}">sheer resentment</a>.

 > You: If communism keeps failing every time we try it...
 And the rest of the world keep killing us for our beliefs...<br>
 Steban: Yes?<br>